Blendify/blender-manual/blender_docs/manual/game_engine/logic/sensors/types/joystick.rst

 Index
    Specifies which joystick to use.
 All Events
-   Sensor triggers for all events on this joystick's current type
+   Sensor triggers for all events on this joystick's current type.

 .. figure:: /images/bge_sensor_joystick_event.jpg